 Audiobooks are a fabulous way to keep both adults and kids entertained (and learning) during a long car trip.
-These days, audiobooks have become hugely popular, and more and more titles are being produced.

 “A children’s story that can only be enjoyed by children is not a good children’s story in the slightest.” ~C. S. Lewis